 Connect Garmin, Apple Health, Wahoo, or Strava — your real activities feed back in.
 Got sick, travelled, or shifted your week?
 Tap “Adjust plan,” pick the reasons, add a note, and the regenerator rewrites the rest of your week with that context.

 Every session in your week comes with a short paragraph: what it builds, why it’s placed where it is, and what to focus on.
-The Claude-based agent generates this from the same context that built the plan — so the “why” actually reflects the “what.”
+The AI agent generates this from the same context that built the plan — so the “why” actually reflects the “what.”

 Every athlete is bucketed (youth, structured youth, beginner, intermediate, advanced, elite).
 Volume ramp, intensity caps, weekly recovery, and high-intensity frequency are enforced as hard limits per tier.
 The framework is permanent — limits adjust, but they never go away.